seppinho/haplogrep-cmd/README.md

 * For adding additional output columns (e.g. found or remaining polymorphisms) please add the `--extend-report` flag (Default: off).
 * To change the metric to Hamming or Jaccard add the `--metric` parameter (Default: kulczynski).
 * The used Phylotree version can be changed using the `--phylotree` parameter (Default: 17).
-* If your variants are from genotyping arrays, please addd the `--chip` parameter.
+* If your variants are from genotyping arrays, please addd the `--chip` parameter (VCF only!).
 The range will then be limited to array SNPs only (Default: off).
 * **Beta:** To output the complete path from rCRS root to your input sample use the `--lineage` parameter.
 (Default: off).
 Export file format tbd.

+## File Formats
+HaploGrep's default input format is [VCF](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/).
+You can also specify your samples in the hsd format, a simple tab-delimited file format consisting of 4 columns (ID, Range, Haplogroup and Polymorphisms).
+For readability, the polymorphisms are also tab-delimited.
+An example can be found [here](https://raw.githubusercontent.com/seppinho/haplogrep-cmd/master/haplogrep/test-data/h100.hsd).

-## Heteroplasmies
+## Heteroplasmies (vcf only)
 Heteroplasmies are often stored as heterozygous genotypes (0/1).
 If a HF field (= Heteroplasmy Frequency of variant allele; introduced by MToolBox) is specified in the VCF header, we add variants with a HF > 0.96 to the input profile.

 Please have a look at [mtDNA-Server](http://mtdna-server.uibk.ac.at) to check for heteroplasmies and contamination in your NGS data.